 Today's audiovisual media industry is considerably fragmented and whilst it has made large in-vestments to deliver content to consumers, efforts have not been made in a consistent manner.
 The proliferation of media producers and distribution channels is driving key players to seek forms of increasing the quality of their offer.
 Approaches that do not require additional large in-vestments and that potentiate fast ROI whilst meeting the customers needs and expectations are being investigated.
 Another aspect that should be considered within this entangled and pro-liferated world of media producers and distributers is that this fragmentation, although having brought a lot of flexibility and choice to the user, did not necessarily bring in all cases increased content quality, as many small producers do not have technological and infrastructural capacity albeit having contents that strike the consumer's interests.
-In light of this scenario, it is becoming clear to big intervenient players that it would make much more sense to adopt a global and hori-zontal technology and Commercial Off-the-Shelf (COTS) equipment.
+In light of this scenario, it is becoming clear to big intervenient players that it would make much more sense to adopt a global and hori-zontal technology, instead of dedicated specific equipment.
+In particular, IP-based/Ethernet transmission technology and Commercial Off-the-Shelf (COTS) equipment.
 Virtualised and cloud-based services are also envisaged and may bring additional benefits by making possible to democratise high-quality media production for the benefit of an open economy and the final user.